Wednesday, April 16th

 Let all who seek you rejoice and be glad in you.
 Let those who love your salvation say evermore, ‘God is great!’
 But I am poor and needy; hasten to me, O God!
 You are my help and my deliverer; O Lord, do not delay!

-The Example of Jesus
+The Race of Faith

-Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight and the sin that clings so closely, and let us run with perseverance the race that is set before us, looking to Jesus the pioneer and perfecter of our faith, who for the sake of the joy that was set before him endured the cross, disregarding its shame, and has taken his seat at the right hand of the throne of God.
+Therefore we also, since we are surrounded by so great a cloud of witnesses, let us lay aside every weight, and the sin which so easily ensnares us, and let us run with endurance the race that is set before us, looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.

 The New Commandment